zinntikumugai/website/content/en/docs/concepts/storage/storage-classes.md

 {{% code_sample language="yaml" file="storage/storageclass/storageclass-nfs.yaml" %}}

 - `server`: Server is the hostname or IP address of the NFS server.
-- `path`: Path that is exported by the NFS server.
+- `share`: Path that is exported by the NFS server.
 - `readOnly`: A flag indicating whether the storage will be mounted as read only (default false).

 Kubernetes doesn't include an internal NFS provisioner.